Healthcare for LGBTQIA+ Students

 Pre-Exposure Prophylaxis (PrEP)

-Informed consent is an evidence-based model of providing care that is used in healthcare agencies serving and run primarily by LGBTQIA+ and TGNC communities.
+Informed consent is an evidence-based model of providing care that is used in healthcare agencies serving and run primarily by LGBTQIA+ and trans and gender-nonconforming (TGNC) communities.
 This means that UHS does not require a student to get a letter from a mental health provider in support of hormones as long as they can provide informed consent for care.
-A student can provide informed consent if they have correct information about Hormonal Replacement Therapy (HRT); are able to understand the information about HRT that has been provided, including risks and benefits as well as reversible and irreversible effects; and/or are able to use this information to make a decision.
+A student can provide informed consent if they have correct information about hormone therapy; are able to understand the information about hormone therapy that has been provided, including risks and benefits as well as reversible and irreversible effects; and/or are able to use this information to make a decision.

 Information about your gender identity, gender expression and sexual orientation shared during visits is treated like any other sensitive medical information.
 We are not permitted to disclose any medical information to anyone, including a parent or guardian, without the consent of the student.
 Learn more about our privacy practices.